jeffreylin/nestk/README.md

 # CS182a Final Assignment

 ## Note to those on Github
 This isn't really an extension of nburrus' nestk library - I forked so that I could easily merge any future commits to the original library.
-IE: don't expect to find any improvements to nburrus' original library here - this is just a terribly hacked project I did for fun (oh, and for class too I guess =]).
+IE: don't expect to find any improvements to nburrus' original library here - this is just a terribly hackish project I did for fun (oh, and for class too I guess =]).

 Happy hacking! =]